Using the Nemawashi Gauge to Guide Improvement in Patient Safety

 - Be sure that the people who do the work improve the work.
 Let it be clear that an idea won’t languish in a suggestion box, waiting for someone else to act on it.
 Ideas need to be tested by the staff who will potentially implement the new ideas in their daily work.

 - Support staff as they test their ideas.
 Check in with them at the genba as part of daily management.
 Create a line of sight at weekly huddles, too, so staff can report on their progress to the team.

 - Remember that staff who see their ideas implemented become more engaged and more likely to continuously generate more ideas.
 Engaged staff are the ones who regularly seek improvement and make your organization better and your patients safer.

 At Virginia Mason, the Nemawashi gauge has helped leaders assess the readiness of their teams for change.
+Readiness for change plays a key role in the implementation of change.
 As a result of using this tool and other patient safety tools and methods, we have seen a steady increase in continuous improvement, especially in clinical engagement.
 Most notably, we have seen an increase in our staff’s reporting of safety concerns — in fact, our Patient Safety Alerts (which are part of our system for empowering all team members to report any perceived threat to patient safety) have increased significantly because staff are paying close attention and feel empowered to speak up.